First-order Phase Transition interpretation of PTA signal produces solar-mass Black Holes: CONCLUSION

 In the event that an astrophysical explanation becomes definitive, we established 68$\%$ and 95$\%$ exclusion constraints on the parameter space of 1stOPT, up until $\beta/H\gtrsim 20$.
 Under these conditions, it would effectively preclude any possibility of detecting PBHs from supercooled PTs within the mass range $[1~M_{\odot},~10^3~M_{\odot}]$.

 We must emphasize that our current comprehension of the GW spectrum resulting from supercooled phase transitions is still in its early stages.
 The assumptions are founded on the bulk flow model, in which GWs are sourced by the expansion of an infinitely thin distribution of the stress-energy momentum tensor.
-Future investigations are necessitated to probe potential modifications of the GW spectrum that could be induced by non-linear effects, such as those arising from relativistic shock waves, or deviations from a fluid description.
-Notwithstanding these constraints, the concept of employing multi-messenger observations of GWs at nHz and kHz frequencies to investigate supercooled phase transitions occurring around the QCD epoch remains an approach consistent with the overarching goal of exploring the cosmos using all available messengers and signals.
+Future investigations are necessitated to probe potential modifications of the GW spectrum that could be induced by non-linear effects, such as those arising from rel- ativistic shock waves, or deviations from a fluid description.